 To take advantage of a human being is dreadful enough, but to take advantage of a human being in the depths of grief and loss is deplorable.

-Because these people listened, understood and cared–they have not only been witness to my rebirth to life, they are also responsible in preventing the committing of dastardly offenses against another human being.
+Because these people listened, understood, and cared–they have not only been witness to my rebirth to life, they are also responsible for preventing the committing of dastardly offenses against another human being.

 From the bottom of my heart, I humbly thank you.
 Angels protect each of you and yours.